 THEATRE SCENES is an independent and alternative blog for reviews and commentary on theatre productions in Auckland and beyond.
-Edited by James Wenley, our critics are Sharu Delilkan, Tim Booth, Brigitte Knight, Tim George, Nathan Joe, Rachael Longshaw-Park, Rand Hazou, Cynthia Lam, Maulik Thakkar, Cassandra De La Croix and Irene Corbett.
+Edited by James Wenley, our critics included Sharu Delilkan, Tim Booth, Brigitte Knight, Tim George, Nathan Joe, Rachael Longshaw-Park, Rand Hazou, Cynthia Lam, Maulik Thakkar, Irene Corbett.

 If you have a production you would like to be reviewed please contact James Wenley: email@example.com

 Please note that our capacity for reviews and pool of available reviewers is limited through the current Omicron outbreak.
 Our apologies if we are unable to offer a review during this time.

 James is the founder and editor of Theatre Scenes, which he established in 2011 to cover the wide variety of theatrical work performed on Auckland’s stages – and beyond.